-NMDC recognized that its activities could, without careful management, have a potential impact on the marine environment.
-This fact directed NMDC to develop its first Corporate Social Responsibility (CSR) strategy in 2010, to address environment and social challenges and meet its stakeholders' expectations.
+NMDC recognizes that its activities could, without careful management, have a potential impact on the marine environment.
+This fact directed NMDC to develop Corporate Social Responsibility (hereafter referred as "CSR") strategy, to address environment and social challenges and meet its stakeholders' expectations.
 The CSR strategy aligns with NMDC Mission "Environment, People, Value, and Profit", and emphasizes its strategic objective of performing activities directed "for the good of the community".
 NMDC CSR strategy is adapted regularly to suit the changes to its business environment and its stakeholder expectations.
-The QHSE policy also pursues commitment to protect people, property and to prevent pollution, protect the environment, conserve power and focus on reducing adverse environmental impacts of our activities and operations.
+In addition, the QHSE policy also pursues commitment to protect people and property, prevent pollution, protect the environment, conserve power and focus on reducing adverse environmental impacts of our activities and operations.
 Emphasis is also given to comply with specific customer requirements, applicable laws, regulations, standards and relevant best practices.